levoxtrip/PKB/docs/topics/strive.md

 - Image Goggins or Lebron ask you: are you just meeting the requirements or are you giving all you can give?"
 ## Mindset
 Improvement is always possible

+## Negotiation
+Prepare before the negotiation

+Have good body language

+Use the word 'fair'

+Understand the other sides needs is crucial.

+Be soft on the person, hard on the problem.
+Always treat your counterpart with dignity.

+Vocalise potential losses from no deal.

+get the other person’s point of view and see things from that person’s angle as well as from your own.

+If you want to get to your outcome let the other side go first.

+Give the other side the feeling it was their idea.

+Listen proactively to the other sides fear of loss - what can they lose

+intentionally getting the other party to say “no” substantially increases the success rate of a negotiation

+INTERESTS • What do I want here? • What does the other side want?
+(Pro tip: Consider interests of each key stakeholder) • What are the common interests?

+FACTUAL & FINANCIAL RESEARCH • What are market prices? • What do experts say? • What are cultural norms and legal constraints?

+OPTIONS • Brainstorm possible deal terms (list 6+ creative options).

+RAPPORT • How can I be hard on the problem and soft on the person? • How can I set the right tone from the start? • Roleplay With friends or family

+EMPATHY & ETHICS • How do things look from the other side? • How do they fit into their organization?
+What are the unique challenges of their role? • What might their ethical or spiritual considerations be?

+SETTING & SCHEDULING • Where and when will you negotiate? • How important is discretion?
+Should negotiations be held in private or public? • What, if any, deadline will you face?

+ALTERNATIVES TO AGREEMENT • What will you do if there's no deal?
+Knowing this will give you confidence to walk away. • Rank your alternative options.

+WHO • Who can help? • Whose agreement must I win? • Who might be a decision-maker outside of view?
+(Spouse, boss, etc.)

+INDEPENDENT CRITERIA • What are the objective benchmarks and industry standards?
+(Ex: Kelly Blue Book value) • These let you say.
+"Don't take my word for it; let's turn to something we both trust."

+TOPICS, TARGETS, & TRADEOFFS • Topics (List agenda items like salary, hours, vacation time, etc.) • Targets (For each topic, write down your best target and walk away target) • Tradeoffs (Prioritize your targets, so you're prepared if you need to make tradeoffs)

+### Books
+- Great Courses: The Art of Negotiating the Best Deal (Audible) by Seth Freeman
+- You Don't Get What You Deserve, You Get What You Negotiate by Chester Louis Karrass
+- Never Split the Difference by Chris Voss

 ## Next step
 Focus on the next step.